Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: Introduction

+We can do more: the subspaces $\widetilde{\Xi}_W (\phi)$ produce the filtrations of $H^0(\OO_{Z_{\phi}})$ which are cousins of the filtrations \eqref{Wxiphi-filt-intro} on the side of $\PP(H^1(\Theta_C))$.
+This in turn leads to the graphs of the {\it same} type as $PG_l$ as well as to its own nonabelian Dolbeault varieties with their Lagrangian cycles!
+Furthermore, according to Theorem \ref{pro:repsext-intro1} and Theorem \ref{pro:torsion1-intro}, both sides are related to the moduli spaces of elliptic curves with marked points and the modular curves $Y_1(l)$, possibly for different values of $l$.
+This should lead to interesting correspondences between two sides.
+The suggestion \eqref{guide-Kont} gains somewhat in substance.

+At this stage the suggestion formulated in \eqref{guide-Kont} serves as a working hypothesis.
+However, by following it, we believe that one can discover interesting new structures in the theory of curves and beyond.

-The first two sections treat the cases of Kodaira-Spencer classes of rank zero (\S1) and one (\S2).
-The reader will find here the essential technical features appearing in the discussion of the refinement of the IVHS invariants:
+{\bf Organization of the paper.} The paper starts with a somewhat dubious premise of treating special cases before exposing general theory: the first two sections treat the cases of Kodaira-Spencer classes of rank zero (\S1) and one (\S2).
+The reader will find here the essential technical features appearing in general situation:

-- the relation of invariant subspaces with proportional global sections of $\EE_{\xi}$, see the proof of Proposition \ref{pro:MaxN-gen};
+- the relation of invariant subspaces of the filtration with proportional global sections of $\EE_{\xi}$, the rank two bundle in \eqref{cat-data}, see the proof of Proposition \ref{pro:MaxN-gen};

 - the filtration on $W_{\xi}$ and its relation to rational normal curves in the canonical embedding of a curve, see Lemma \ref{lem:filt-phi}, the proof of Theorem \ref{thm:rk1KS}.